Formation (song): Cover versions and usage in media

 Several white musicians released acoustic covers of "Formation".
 Jonny Hetherington, frontman of Canadian rock band Art of Dying, posted a cover of the song on February 18, 2016.
 In contrast to the original track, Hetherington sings with a clear vocal accompanied by piano chords.
 This video, among the other covers, sparked controversy as they were perceived to be trivializing the specific blackness of the song.
 In The Oxford Handbook of Social Media and Music Learning, Joseph Michael Abramo wrote that it is "striking and uncomfortable" to see a white man sing lyrics such as "I like my negro nose with Jackson Five nostrils", which celebrate black features that have been "denigrated by white conceptions of beauty".
 Abramo added that Hetherington's delivery eliminates the "grittiness" of the track, in turn eliminating "the criticism of institutional racism it represents".
-In response to these covers, Black Twitter posted trap covers of songs by white artists, such as Taylor Swift's "You Belong With Me", The Beatles' "Hey Jude", and Queen's "We Will Rock You", to outrage from fans.
+In response to these covers, Black Twitter posted trap covers of songs by white artists, such as Taylor Swift's "You Belong With Me", the Beatles' "Hey Jude", and Queen's "We Will Rock You".
 This also ignited a wider debate on the appropriation of black culture in music.

-American electronic musician Lotic released a remix of "Formation" titled "Formation (Election Anxiety/America Is Over Edit)" on November 9, 2016, in response to the results of the United States presidential election.
+American electronic musician Lotic released a remix of "Formation" titled "Formation (Election Anxiety/America Is Over Edit)" on November 9, 2016, in response to the results of the U.S. presidential election.
 The song evokes Lotic's trademark industrial sound as well as that of marching bands, acting as a reference to Beyoncé's Super Bowl performance of the song and as a tribute to the South.
 The song was named "Best New Track" by Pitchfork, with Philip Sherburne writing that it "turns Beyoncé's strutting call to arms into a cry of pain and defiance".

-Australian brand Misha Collection concluded its Australian Fashion Week show on May 16, 2016, with models led by Bella Hadid walking to "Formation".
+Australian fashion brand Misha Collection concluded its Australian Fashion Week show on May 16, 2016, with models led by Bella Hadid walking to "Formation".
 This received criticism, as there were no models of color cast in the show, which acts in contrast to the song's message of celebrating blackness.
-This incident was used to trigger conversations on the lack of diversity in the fashion industry.

-"Formation" was used in Google's 2021 Women's History Month commercial that celebrates women who became "firsts" in their respective fields.
+This incident was used to initiate conversations on the lack of diversity in the fashion industry.
+The opening notes of "Formation" played on a loop during the 2016 off-Broadway production of Suzan-Lori Parks's The Death of the Last Black Man in the Whole Entire World, directed by Lileana Blain-Cruz.
+Blair-Cruz told The Interval that "Formation" was a major inspiration, due to its cultural impact and the way it "captures where we are at the moment".
+Daphne A Brooks wrote for The Guardian that the use of the song was "chilling", showing how it "remains the soundtrack for a black revolution still under way but shifting gears".
+"Formation" was also used in Google's 2021 Women's History Month commercial, which celebrated women who became "firsts" in their respective fields.